Household Ruin Leaves Fools Serving the Wise

 Those who disrupt their own household lose stability and become servants to the wise.

-29 He who troubles his own house shall inherit the wind.
-The foolish shall be servant to the wise of heart.
+29 He who brings trouble on his house will inherit the wind, and the fool will be servant to the wise of heart.

 Those who disrupt their own household lose stability and become servants to the wise.